JannesMeyer/react-flux-boilerplate/README.md

 # React/Flux Boilerplate Project

-## Get Started
+## Getting Started

 Install the dependencies

 	npm install

-- Build and watch for changes with `npm run watch`.
+- Build for production with `npm run build-prod`.
-- Build the server/client for production with `npm run build-prod`.
+- Build for development with  `npm run build`.
-- Build the server/client for development with  `npm run build`.
+- Build for development and watch for changes with `npm run watch`.

 Run the server